Alzheimer's disease: Criteria

 There are three sets of criteria for the clinical diagnoses of the spectrum of Alzheimer's disease: the 2013 fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5); the National Institute on Aging-Alzheimer's Association (NIA-AA) definition as revised in 2011; and the International Working Group criteria as revised in 2010.

 Eight intellectual domains are most commonly impaired in AD—memory, language, perceptual skills, attention, motor skills, orientation, problem solving and executive functional abilities, as listed in the fourth text revision of the DSM (DSM-IV-TR).

-The DSM-5 defines criteria for probable or possible AD for both major and mild neurocognitive disorder.
+The DSM-5 defines criteria for probable or possible AD for both major and mild neurocognitive disorders.
 Major or mild neurocognitive disorder must be present along with at least one cognitive deficit for a diagnosis of either probable or possible AD.
 For major neurocognitive disorder due to AD, probable Alzheimer's disease can be diagnosed if the individual has genetic evidence of AD or if two or more acquired cognitive deficits, and a functional disability that is not from another disorder, are present.
 Otherwise, possible AD can be diagnosed as the diagnosis follows an atypical route.
 For mild neurocognitive disorder due to AD, probable Alzheimer's disease can be diagnosed if there is genetic evidence, whereas possible AD can be met if all of the following are present: no genetic evidence, decline in both learning and memory, two or more cognitive deficits, and a functional disability not from another disorder.

 The NIA-AA criteria are used mainly in research rather than in clinical assessments.
 They define AD through three major stages: preclinical, mild cognitive impairment (MCI), and Alzheimer's dementia.
 Diagnosis in the preclinical stage is complex and focuses on asymptomatic individuals; the latter two stages describe individuals experiencing symptoms, along with biomarkers, predominantly those for neuronal injury (mainly tau-related) and amyloid beta deposition.
 The core clinical criteria itself rests on the presence of cognitive impairment without the presence of comorbidities.
 The third stage is divided into probable and possible AD dementia.
 In probable AD dementia there is steady impairment of cognition over time and a memory-related or non-memory-related cognitive dysfunction.
 In possible AD dementia, another causal disease such as cerebrovascular disease is present.